Dominicultor/Robotics_Pong_Project/README.md

 One of them will also control all options in the LCD menu.

 The **LED matrix** is tasked with displaying the actual game, the ball and 2 pallets.
 Pallets will be displayed as 3 dots at the edge of the matrix, the bal will be displayed as 1 dot, appearing randomly in the center at the beginning.
+Connected through SPI (Serial Peripheral Interface)

 The 2 **potentiometers** are individually tasked with controlling the LCD brightness and the buzzer volume in the main menu.